a-scie/jump/examples/README.md

 The `run.sh` script then looks for the default lift manifest for the example.
-The default lift manifest is named `lift.<os>-<arch>.json` in the example directory where `<os>` is currently one of `linux`, `macos` or `windows` and `<arch>` is currently one of `s390x` (Linux only), `armv7l` (Linux only), `aarch64` or `x86_64`.
+The default lift manifest is named `lift.<os>-<arch>.json` in the example directory where `<os>` is currently one of `linux`, `macos` or `windows` and `<arch>` is currently one of `powerpc64`, `s390x` or `armv7l` ( Linux only); or else `aarch64` or `x86_64` (all supported OSes).
 If that lift manifest has a top-level "fetch" key, it's expected to have a list of URL string values and all of those will be fetched.
 Use this facility when writing a new example to ensure platform-specific artifacts are fetched - typically the interpreter distribution being used by the example.

 Inside the example's directory there should be a `test.sh` bash script that need not be executable.
 It will be run by the `run.sh` script using `bash -eou pipefail test.sh` with the example's